 Mikel Arteta (Arsenal) – The second-longest serving manager in the Premier League, Arteta has guided Arsenal back to regular Champions League football and is seeking his first major trophy as manager.

 Pep Guardiola (Manchester City) – The longest-serving Premier League manager, Guardiola enters his 9th season at City and is looking to bounce back after a disappointing 2024-25 campaign.
-Manchester City’s transfer in 2025 has many big changes for this season.
+Manchester City’s transfer in 2025 is expected to bring about significant changes for this season.

 Arne Slot (Liverpool) – The defending champion manager faces the challenge of maintaining Liverpool’s success in his second season.
 Liverpool’s squad for the 2025/26 season will undergo significant changes as the 2025 transfer window focuses on renewal and future planning.